Louis Waldman: Perspective of Civil Rights Movement

 The country, therefore, cannot accept Dr. King's doctrine that he and his followers will pick and choose, knowing that it is illegal to do so.
 I say, such a doctrine is not only illegal and for that reason alone should be abandoned, but that it is also immoral, destructive of the principles of democratic government, and a danger to the very civil rights Dr. King seeks to promote."
 Retrieved 19MARCH2011.

 In such a way, Waldman asserted: defying the law is on its face generally a bad thing because defiance would weaken respect for the law in most cases, especially if the legal system is basically decent; therefore, in order to meet this objection, those who advocated civil disobedience must have legitimate justifications to defy the law.
 Answering Waldman's objections, King often used such a particular argument: the evils being opposed were so serious, so numerous, and so difficult to fight that civil disobedience was a justifiable last resort.
 Although the means were regrettable, the end justified the means.

 Personal life and death

-Louis Waldman married Bella B. Waldman, with whom he had two sons.
+Louis Waldman married Bella B. Waldman (a Socialist candidate in her own right), with whom he had two sons.

+Waldman had six sisters and two brothers, one of whom was Hyman Waldman, who followed in his older brother's footsteps as a lawyer and Socialist Party politician in addition to working with the American Labor Party and Liberal Party.

 He retired age 86 after a severe stroke.

-He died on September 12, 1982 at the Jewish Home and Hospital for the Aged in Manhattan, New York City.
+He died on September 12, 1982, at the Jewish Home and Hospital for the Aged in Manhattan, New York City.
 His papers reside at the New York Public Library.